- Number of Connectors Installed: 1057

 CALeVIP projects may include funds from partners such as utilities, Community Choice Aggregation entities, and air quality management districts.
 As partner funds are included in rebates, CALeVIP will update the text and graphs to show partner contributions.

-This webpage serves as a temporary tool to share information.
-CSE will have an expanded version of this tool on the CALeVIP site that will go into more depth on the costs associated with CALeVIP installations.
 This webpage uses preliminary data from early CALeVIP incentive projects and does not include data from every incentive project.
-Currently, the charts only include data from the Fresno County and Southern California incentive projects.
-These projects cover the period from December 2017 to February 2020.
-It is important to note that the Level 2 rebate levels for the incentive projects can vary by project.
+Currently, the charts include data from six incentive projects: Fresno County, Sacramento County, Northern California, Central Coast, San Joaquin Valley, Peninsula-Silicon Valley, Sonoma Coast, and Southern California.
+The data from these six incentive projects cover the period from December 2017 to June 2022.
+It is important to note that rebate levels can vary by project.
 Updates to the charts will occur as more data becomes available.

 Data current through: June 1, 2022.
 Posted on October 19, 2022.